Stanko Poklepović: Coaching career

-He made his impact in the 1984–85 Yugoslav First League as a manager of Hajduk Split when he took over the Yugoslav powerhouse at the time when a lot of important players left the club and a lot of young players like Asanović, Andrijašević and Španjić joined the club with no experience.
+He made his impact in the 1984–85 Yugoslav First League as a manager of Hajduk Split when he took over the Yugoslav powerhouse at the time when many important players left the club and many young players like Asanović, Andrijašević and Španjić joined the club with no experience.

 Poklepović almost won the league but finished 2nd because of match-fixing that was popular with other clubs in the league.
 Hajduk broke the record and scored 2 or more goals in every match that season.

 In the 1985–86 UEFA Cup, Poklepović lead Hajduk to the quarter-finals.
 Poklepović won the first leg match against Waregem 1–0 on Poljud but he was then sacked from Hajduk for under-performing in the league so he didn't manage the second leg game against Waregem which Hajduk lost on penalties after a 0–1 defeat.

 In 1991, he returned to Hajduk, winning the 1992 Prva HNL which was Poklepović's first league trophy in his career.
 In 1992, he took over the Croatia national football team, but after 4 games and only 1 win, he left the team.

 In 1994, he went to manage the Iran national football team and Persepolis.
 He won the 1995–96 Azadegan League and the 1996–97 Azadegan League with Persepolis.

 In 1998, he took over Osijek and won the 1998–99 Croatian Cup which is Osijek's first and only trophy till today.
 He also finished 4th in the Prva HNL the same season and secured a place in European competitions for Osijek.
 He returned again to Iran in 2005 and 2009, but unsuccessfully.

 In February 2010, he returned to Hajduk Split for the third time.
 He won the 2009–10 Croatian Cup and finished 2nd in the Prva HNL the same season.
 He qualified with Hajduk for the 2010–11 UEFA Europa League after defeating Dinamo București and Unirea Urziceni in the qualifying rounds.
 In the 2010–11 Prva HNL, he controlled the 1st position for a while and became a favorite of the fans and the media.
 In the Europa League, he defeated Anderlecht 1–0 on Poljud, which was Hajduk's biggest European victory since the mid 1990s.
 After losing a cup game against Istra 1961 in the round of 16 and losing the 1st position in the league, he was sacked by Hajduk chairman Joško Svaguša on 27 October 2010.

 In February 2015, five years later, Poklepović returned again to Hajduk Split for the fourth time in his career, but later in April, he was sacked because of underperforming in the league.